GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Problem Setup

+Note that the \emph{SCBP could be the software developer itself} or other malicious attackers.
+Specifically, in addition to the prevalent numerical issues in DP libraries~\cite{DBLP:conf/sp/JinMRO22, DBLP:conf/ccs/Ilvento20, DBLP:conf/ccs/Mironov12, DBLP:conf/ccs/CasacubertaSVW22, DBLP:conf/uss/HaeberlenPN11}, the following real-world incidents showcase the prevalence and severity of the risk that DP and other privacy-sensitive software could be compromised, either via official channels or through software piracy and DNS hijacking:\begin{itemize}[leftmargin=*] \item \textbf{Early versions of MacOS}, despite the deployment of DP mechanisms for user privacy protection, were found to have $\epsilon\geq 16$, which offers only limited protection~\cite{DBLP:journals/corr/abs-1709-02753}. \item The Lazarus Group committed multiple cryptocurrency thefts by utilizing \textbf{compromised software} loaded with \textbf{incorrect keys and malicious smart contracts}~\cite{DBLP:journals/corr/abs-2505-21725}. \item A \textbf{backdoor} was suspected to have been inserted into \textbf{a published pseudorandom number generator standard}, allowing adversaries to readily decrypt materials encrypted using it~\cite{DBLP:conf/crypto/BrownG07}. \end{itemize}

+Additionally, unlike the scenarios in Example~\ref{exm:counterexample-threat-model}, the compromised software has the same behaviour as the authentic one, except for the different yet indistinguishable noise distribution.
+Therefore, the server does not observe abnormalities in the execution trace that could lead to the detection of the backdoor.

-\begin{Exm} Consider the following alternative methods of compromising the software and breaking the privacy guarantees: \begin{itemize}[leftmargin=*] \item If the compromised software employs steganography~\cite{DBLP:conf/crypto/HopperLA02} to embed additional information about $D$ or $q\left(D\right)$ into the output $\mathbf{y}$, then additional reading authorization for these protected entities shall be requested, which causes an abnormal access pattern. \item If the backdoor attacker exploits the random seed to recover the additive noise, then either \textbf{1)} the random seed is embedded in the software, which produces consistent noise, or \textbf{2)} the backdoor attacker needs to monitor the internal state of the server (e.g., timestamps and/or all calls to the pseudorandom generator) in real time to compute the random seed, which is unrealistic in general. \end{itemize} \end{Exm}
+\begin{Exm} Consider the following alternative methods of compromising the software and breaking the privacy guarantees: \begin{itemize}[leftmargin=*] \item If the compromised software employs steganography~\cite{DBLP:conf/crypto/HopperLA02} to embed additional information about $D$ or $q\left(D\right)$ into the output $\mathbf{y}$, then additional reading authorization for these protected entities shall be requested.
+This causes an abnormal access pattern in the scenario of Example~\ref{exm:randomness-lib-compromised}. \item If the BPA exploits the random seed to recover the additive noise, then either \textbf{1)} the random seed is embedded in the software, which produces consistent noise and is therefore detectable, or \textbf{2)} the BPA needs to monitor the internal state of the server (e.g., timestamps and/or all calls to the pseudorandom generator) in real time to compute the random seed, which is unrealistic in general and defendable by a trivial reset on the server's side. \end{itemize} \end{Exm}